leon-luna-ray/weather-dashboard/README.md

 * Weather data provided by Open Weahter API.

-* Imported Google Fonts and jQuery CDNs.
+* Imported Google Fonts, Bootstrap and jQuery CDNs.

 * User can retrieve current weather data and five day forecast for any city.